GalaChain/sdk/docs/chaincode-deployment.md

 * Channel name
 * Chaincode name
 * List of secp256k1 public keys that are allowed to deploy a chaincode to testnet
-* List of secp256k1 public keys that are allowed to deploy a chaincode to mainnet
+* List of secp256k1 public keys that are allowed to deploy a chaincode to sandbox

 This is an off-line process.
 Once you send the data, GalaChain support will ask you about some details, to ensure the data is not corrupted.